Dying into Life: An 8-Month Experiment in Renewal, Self-Compassion, and Courage

 - This is a journey we’ll take as a community.
 As such, each person’s presence supports the shared experience of their classmates.
 Please put live classes and practice sessions on your calendar well in advance and attend them as often as you are compassionately able.
 We’re keeping the class small so that we can practice loving, connected presence with one another.
 Your presence matters.

 - This is a uniquely engaged and active course.
 There will be specific homework offered each week, and participants’ wholehearted commitment to regular meditation practice will support and enrich the experience.
-Peer-led gatherings (we will share ideas and facilitate connections) are also strongly encouraged for deep engagement with the material and assignments.
+Peer-led gatherings (we will share ideas and facilitate connections) are also heartily encouraged (though not required) for deep engagement with the material and assignments.

 - Participants agree to be familiar with the following prior to the course: